• Time limit: 1.50 s

 • Memory limit: 128 MB

 A vicious hacker has attacked Syrjälä's computer network.
-He has taken control of mm computers.
+He has taken control of m computers.
 The internet police of Syrjälä investigated the case and found some clues by tracking the network traffic of the attacked computers.
 In particular, he determined for every attacked computer the distance in the network between the attacked computer and hacker's computer.
 However the internet policeman is not so good at algorithms, so he asked you to help him find out which computers can be hacker's computer.

 Input